HW-PlayersPatch/Development/Props/Change List.md

 ### Taiidan

 #### Defense Fighters
+- Health 135->300 +122%, Armour +17% (Effective Health 108->300 +178%)
 - Attack style is now closer to hw1c.
 Their laser weapon has been adjusted to be more consistent, and it now prioritizes mines over missiles.
-- Added an accuracy reduction within the field of -3% (similar to Field Frigates)
+- Added an accuracy reduction within the field of -1% (similar to Field Frigates)
 - Minor:
-  - Added 'set-speed vs', so ships have 2x accuracy vs them when they're idle.
+  - Added 'set-speed vs', so ships have greater accuracy vs them when they're idle.
   - Range -40%
-  - Fire rate nerfed 100%
+  - Fire rate nerfed 300%
-  - Accuracy 68%->50% -26%
   - Damage vs missiles and mines +100%
     - 1 hit for small missiles
     - 2 hits for torps and HMF/DD/BC.